dsaidgovsg/terraform-modules/modules/core/README.md

 ### AWS Pre-requisites

-- Create a VPC on AWS with at least one subnet per availability zone
 - Have a domain either registered with AWS Route 53 or other registrar.
 - Create an AWS Hosted zone for the domain or subdomain.
 If the domain is registered with another registrar, it must have its name servers set to AWS.
 - Use AWS Certficate Manager to request certificates for the domain and its wildcard subdomains.
 For example, you need to request a certificate that contains the names `nomad.some.domain` AND `*.nomad.some.domain`.